 Of all the sheep species, the Marco Polo is arguably one of the most popular to sportsman, especially among die hard sheep hunters.
 They can be found in the mountainous regions of Central Asia.
 Their most notable characteristic is their large spiraling horns.
 They were named for Marco Polo because he described them in one of his books.
 Here are some Marco Polo sheep hunting facts.

-Marco Polo Sheep Facts
+Marco Polo Sheep Hunting

 Generally hunting camps are located around 10,000 feet above sea level, with the actual hunting taking place at elevations up to 15,000 feet or more.
 Acclimatization, or adjusting to altitude, requires special techniques and medication.
 Experts recommend really taking it easy the first few days at altitude, and for the duration of the hunt, drink plenty of liquids and take prescription medication Diamox or generic form Acetazolamide, 250 mg tablet each morning and each evening.
 And a couple 200 mg Ibuprofen tablets each morning and evening as needed will help with headaches and sore muscles.

 Marco Polo sheep are usually hunted using small, sturdy, surefooted horses, especially in Kyrgyzstan.
 Be sure that you pack a rifle scabbard in your hunting gear, else you will spend many days bouncing around in the saddle with your rifle slung on your back, and this is definitely not comfortable.
-Hunting in Tajikistan is done a using Russian jeep called Bigfoot so no scabbard is needed there.
-It is recommended for hunts in both countries that you pack a white camo outer garment as most, if not all, of your hunting will be done in snow.
+If you are hunting with horses, you’ll find these people to be remarkable horsemen.
+These little horses are incredibly tough, and in some cases, they can get the hunter right to the animal.

-Permits and Licenses
+Marco Polo Hunting Permits and Licenses

 - Hunting License